Megaphone icon.

 Tips for Creating Internal Categories

-1. Name the category and select the Internal Use checkbox, as this will only allow organization members to report to it.
-Internal use checkbox.
+1. Name the category and select the Internal Use checkbox, as this will only allow organization members to report to it:The New Request Category screen with the Internal Use checkbox highlighted and filled.

-4. After the category has been created, within the Embed section, it is recommended to use the Prompt for Sign-in option, which will ask users to sign in; once organization members have signed in, this will allow them to see internal categories Prompt for Sign-in checkbox.
+4. After the category has been created, within the Embed section, it is recommended to use the Prompt for Sign-in option, which will ask users to sign in; once organization members have signed in, this will allow them to see internal categories:The Embed Screen with the Prompt for Sign-in checkbox checked.